Corrective rape: South Africa

 The reason for this discrepancy between the law and practice is a result of heteronormativity and homophobia in South Africa.
 Heteronormativity can be defined as "the institutions, structures of understanding, and practical orientations that make heterosexuality not only seem coherent—that is organised as a sexuality—but also privileged".
 Some historians believe the heteronormativity in South Africa can be attributed to the nation's postcolonial years of racism, and it appears that today many South Africans are recommitted to their traditional heritage.
 Black South African lesbians are not included in this social construction, and this leads back to the concept of intersectionality.
 Black lesbians in South Africa are not only excluded because of their sexual orientation but also because of their ethnicity.
-As displayed in the media, most homosexuality is displayed as white, leaving black lesbians in South African even more marginalized.
+As displayed in the media, most homosexuality is displayed as white, leaving Black lesbians in South African even more marginalized.
 In South Africa, homosexuality is regarded as "un-African" by some.
-In 2004, the Human Science Research Council found that 78% of the respondents thought of homosexuality as unacceptable.
-According to Human Rights Watch, in the last 20 years, attitudes toward homosexuality have become worse in South Africa.
+In 2004, the Human Sciences Research Council found that 78% of the respondents thought of homosexuality as unacceptable.

 Corrective rape is on the rise in South Africa.
 More than 10 lesbians are raped weekly to "correct" their sexual preferences, as estimated by Luleki Sizwe, a South African nonprofit.
 It is estimated that at least 500 lesbians become victims of corrective rape every year and that 86% of black lesbians in the Western Cape live in fear of being sexually assaulted, as reported by the Triangle Project in 2008.
-Yet victims of corrective rape are less likely to report it because of the negative social view of homosexuality.
+Yet, victims of corrective rape are less likely to report it because of the negative social view of homosexuality.
 Under-reporting is high for sexually violent crimes, thus the number of corrective rapes are likely higher than what is reported.

 Although it is thought to be uncommon, men also become victims of corrective rape.
 A study conducted by OUT LGBT Well-being and the University of South Africa Centre for Applied Psychology (UCAP) showed that "the percentage of black gay men who said they have experienced corrective rape matched that of the black lesbians who partook in the study".
 However, not all men admit to being victims of corrective rape.

 One South African man stated, "Lesbians get raped and killed because it is accepted by our community and by our culture."
-Kekelesto explained that her experience as "where men try to turn you into a real African woman" and that she was being taught how to be a black woman.
+Kekelesto explained that her experience as "where men try to turn you into a real African woman" and that she was being taught how to be a Black woman.

 Soweto Pride 2012 participants protest against violence against lesbians with a "Dying for Justice" banner and T-shirts which read "Solidarity with women who speak out".